Randomization and ambiguity perception: Model

 \begin{definition} A \emph{costly ambiguity perception representation of $\wpr$} is a pair $\tuple{u, (\bM, c)}$ of a surjective vNM function and a cost structure such that the real-valued function $U$ on $\lott(\cF)$ of the form

 represents $\wpr$. \end{definition}

 A \emph{costly ambiguity perception preference} is a binary relation on $\lott(\cF)$ that has a costly ambiguity perception representation.

-In a costly ambiguity perception representation $\tuple{u, (\bM, c)}$, the set $\bM$ represents the {\dm}'s set of plausible ambiguity perceptions, and $c$ does the cost to filter her ambiguity perception to each $M \in \bM$.
+In a costly ambiguity perception representation $\tuple{u, (\bM, c)}$, the set $\bM$ represents the \dm's feasible set of ambiguity perceptions, and $c$ does the cost to refine her ambiguity perception to each $M \in \bM$.
 The {\dm} chooses her ambiguity perception at each lottery to maximize the expectation of the {\meu} value minus the cost.
-We offer several interpretations of the representation.
-Under each of the interpretations, the representation can be seen as a reduced form of the {\dm}'s process of subjective optimization, which is not directly observable: \begin{enumerate} \item Physical information acquisition.
-The {\dm} acquires outside information to reduce ambiguity.
-She selects the amount or source of information to balance the benefit and cost. \item Contemplation.
-The {\dm} contemplates what the ``true'' probability law is.
-The contemplation process excludes probability distributions that she considers unreasonable. \item Correction of a bias.
-The {\dm} is biased to behave robustly, which leads to excessive ambiguity aversion.
-Aware of such a bias, she tries to correct it by choosing a smaller perception. \item Mitigation of fear.
-The {\dm} fears the ambiguous environment she faces.
-She tries to mitigate the fear by choosing a favorable ambiguity perception. \end{enumerate}
+By the definition of a cost structure, a smaller (more refined) ambiguity perception is more expensive.
+While the {\meu} model evaluates each alternative based on one ambiguity perception fixed as a parameter, the costly ambiguity perception model endogenously chooses the \dm's perception from a feasible set.